Help from the United Way.

 The United Way near you can connect families to a wide variety of assistance programs.
 The non-profit organization operates in almost all counties, cities, and states.
-Examples of what partners of the agency can help with include United Way sponsored rental assistance programs, food, free medical or dental care, transportation, government grants, scholarships, electric bill help, bill payment programs, and much more.
+Examples of what the United Way agency can help with include rental assistance programs, food, free medical or dental care, transportation, government grants, scholarships, electric bill help, bill payment programs, and much more.
+Locate United Way services near you and find how to apply to their main phone number.

 The United Way itself does not offer financial aid.
-Rather they refer families or individuals in need to a local charity, church, non-profit, or government program in their area that is near them.
-Those agencies then may be able to assist with bills, give volunteer opportunities, or assist in any number of ways.
+Rather they refer families or individuals in need to a local charity, church, non-profit, or government program in their area.
+Those agencies then may be able to assist with bills, give volunteer opportunities, or help in any number of ways.
 Those local partners of the United Way 211 telephone service give resources.
-Applicants need to apply there.
-Read more below on how the United Way can offer assistance.
+Applicants need to call the 211 hotline to find local services near them.

 As noted, they do not directly offer funds themselves for paying bills.
-Rather the local 211 United Way telephone service (or equivalent in your local community) provides callers with information for free.
-The caller than needs to call on those other agencies to apply, including for United Way rental assistance programs.
+Rather the local 211 United Way telephone service (or equivalent in your local community) provides callers with free information on financial help in their area.
+The caller than needs to call on those other agencies to apply, including for United Way programs that help pay rent.
 But there are many forms of financial aid available.
 Examples of financial help from partners of the United Way include the following.

-- Government financial aid, DHS, welfare, TANF, food stamps and Social Services.
+- Government benefits, DHS, welfare, TANF, food stamps and Social Services.

 - All sorts of utility bills including electric, propane, heating, water, light, and more.